hoho97/GoogleOTP_onPython/README.md

 To use this tool, you need to decode the QR code of Authenticator first and have something like otpauth://totp/Account?secret=XXXXXXXXXXXXXXXX&issuer=ISSUER

-Use the secret XXXXXXXXXXXXXXXX from your QR code as argument
+Use the secret XXXXXXXXXXXXXXXX from your QR code as your input

-sample usage:
+example usage:

+Simply Run main.py once downloaded.

+or if you want to use this function somewhere else:

 import OTP